2017 Puerto Rico leptospirosis outbreak: Public health implications

-Outbreak monitoring and Surveillance
+Outbreak monitoring and surveillance

 Like most densely inhabited tropical islands, Puerto Rico has high concentrations of risk factors for zoonotic diseases like leptospirosis.
 Throughout the Caribbean, widespread poverty, a hot and steadily warming climate, invasive species, tourism, and lack of adequate infrastructure contribute to the persistence of endemic tropical diseases.

-Leptospirosis outbreaks have occurred on Puerto Rico in previous years.
+Leptospirosis outbreaks have occurred in Puerto Rico in previous years.
 In 1996, Hurricane Hortense caused serious damage and flooding on the island that led to a fourfold increase in leptospirosis cases and many deaths.
 During the lead-up to Hurricane Maria, however, many health care providers later reported that they were not notified about the need to monitor and test for the illness.
-This failure to detect an increase in cases early on in the wake of Maria likely contributed to the illnesses and deaths that sparked public outcry.
+This failure to detect an increase in cases early on likely contributed to the illnesses and deaths that sparked public outcry.

 Given these gaps in detection, it is likely that improved disease monitoring and testing could have helped prevent the storm-associated rise in leptospirosis deaths.
 Choosing the best methods for surveillance in this case can be vexing.
 Leptospirosis, in addition to being highly variable in disease expression, can pose the added challenge of showing few clinical signs in infected individuals for weeks at a time.
 Because initial symptoms are indistinguishable from many other common illnesses and often do not progress beyond fever and gastrointestinal signs in terms of severity, most infections go unrecognized.

-Experiences of medical and public health responders to Hurricane Maria point the way toward potential improvements to leptospirosis monitoring and surveillance strategies.
+The experiences of medical and public health responders point the way toward potential improvements to leptospirosis monitoring and surveillance strategies.
 The U.S. Department of Veterans Affairs (VA) and Centers for Disease Control and Prevention (CDC), which operate in multiple health campuses throughout Puerto Rico, established enhanced laboratory-based surveillance after the hurricane hit in order to monitor various infections at VA facilities for the possibility of an outbreak.
 Enhanced surveillance by the VA detected two DNA-confirmed cases of leptospirosis following the storm.
-In addition to laboratory testing of disease cases, the VA tracked groupings of infectious disease syndromes such as pneumonia and gastrointestinal illness as share of total visits to emergency departments on the island to try to identify trends for improved planning and resource allocation.
+In addition to laboratory testing of disease cases, the VA tracked groupings of infectious disease syndromes such as pneumonia and gastrointestinal illness as share of total visits to emergency departments to try to identify trends for improved planning and resource allocation.